benderlidze/bbw/_exchanges/coinmama.md

 con2:
 con3:
 summary: CoinMama is a bitcoin broker based in Israel.
 They specialize in selling bitcoins for credit card to nearly anyone in the world.
-summarylong: CoinMama is a bitcoin broker based in Israel.
-They specialize in selling bitcoins for credit card to nearly anyone in the world.
+summarylong: CoinMama is a bitcoin broker that specializes in selling bitcoins for credit card to nearly anyone in the world.
 privacy_score: 3
 privacy_width: 30
 limits_score: 10